computationalmystic/project4-group6/overview.md

-  -Create database to hold user's credentials
+  - Create database to hold user's credentials
   -  a ui with user and password fields
    - methods and classes to check against a server of users to validate a password and user